LogikSim/LogikSimPython/README.md

-Our vision is to build the earth's best software to understand digital circuits; A logic simulator that makes it easy and fun to explore and design digital circuits starting from simple AND gates, up to complex computing systems as we see them today.
+Our vision is to build the earth's best software to understand digital circuits; A logic simulator that makes it easy and fun to explore and design digital circuits starting from simple AND gates, up to complex computing systems as we use them today.

 ### Who uses LogikSim ###